martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops.md

 ## The script

 The PowerShell script below does a `git pull` for existing repositories and performs a `git clone` on untracked repositories.
+This script also prunes local branches when `PruneLocalBranches` is set to true.

 {{< highlight powershell "linenos=table" >}}
 # Read configuration file